-The purpose of the "ISF Orienteering Technical Rules and Regulations" is to provide standardised rules and regulations for all Orienteering competitions.
-This document is set up in accordance with the ISF Statutes, the ISF Sport Policy and the ISF General Competition Regulations.
+The purpose of the "ISF Orienteering Technical Rules and Regulations" is to provide standardized rules and regulations for all Orienteering competitions.
+This document is set up in accordance with the ISF Statutes, the ISF Sport Policy, the ISF General Competition Regulations and International Orienteering Federation (IOF) Rules.

 This document is intended to ensure that all matters related to competitions are conducted in a fair and orderly manner.
 The specific objectives of this document are to:

-- 1. Define and specify the general conditions under which participants can take part in the ISF orienteering events;
+1. Define and specify the general conditions under which participants can take part in the ISF Orienteering events;

 - 2. Determine the delegation composition;

 - 3. Determine the sport program;

 - 4. Determine the technical rules;

 - 5. Set the draw procedure;

 - 6. Set protests and appeals procedure.

-Please note that the technical rules and regulations are applicable to all ISF events.
-In case of variation of rules and regulations in relation to the type of event, the variation will be specified in the text.
+Please note that the technical rules and regulations are applicable to ISF Orienteering event in 2024.

-1. GENERAL CONDITIONS
+1.GENERAL CONDITIONS

-The competition will be run according to the ISF rules and regulations and competition rules for International Orienteering Federation (IOF) - Foot orienteering events under the direction of the ISF Technical Commission of Orienteering.
-Any decisions over matters not mentioned in the present document will be taken by the ISF Technical Commission
+The competition will be run according to the ISF rules and regulations and IOF technical rules under the direction of the IOF.
+Any decisions over matters not mentioned in the present document will be taken by the ISF Orienteering Technical Commission .